matloff/ShinyImage/README.md

 # ShinyImage

-Imaging package, with an emphasis on recording history of changes.
+Imaging package, with an emphasis on *journaling*, i.e.  recording history of changes.
+Undo/redo operations, ability to display multiple versions (currently under construction), etc.  The history is persistent, i.e. across sessions.
+Can be run from the R command line, or from a Shiny-based GUI.

 ## Installation

-The R library ffwtools is needed, so install it from CRAN.
-This should be straightforward on Macs or on Windows machine; for Linux see
+The R library __ffwtools__ is needed, so install it from CRAN.
+This should be straightforward on Macs or on Windows machines; for Linux see
 <a href="#Linux">these special instructions.</a>

-Now install EBImage.
+Now install **EBImage**.
 Run these commands from within R:

 <pre>
 source("http://bioconductor.org/biocLite.R", verbose = FALSE) #Install package
 biocLite("EBImage", suppressUpdates=TRUE, suppressAutoUpdate=FALSE, ask = FALSE)
 </pre>

-You will also need to install R6.
+You will also need to install **R6** from CRAN.
 Run this command from within R:

 <pre>
-install.packages("R6")
+install.packages('R6')
-# And if you would like to use the GUI, run the commands
+# and if you would like to use the GUI, run the command
 # below as well
-install.packages("shiny")
-install.packages("shinydashboard")
+install.packages(c('shiny','shinydashboard'))
 </pre>

 Having done this, you can install ShinyImage.
-For instance, download the .zip package from https://github.com/matloff/ShinyImage and unpack it, creating a directory/folder ShinyImage-master.
-Then type
+For instance, download the **.zip** package from __https://github.com/matloff/ShinyImag__ and unpack it, creating a directory/folder **ShinyImage-master**.
+Then from a terminal window, run

 <pre>
 R CMD build ShinyImage-master
 R CMD INSTALL -l z ShinyImage_0.1.0.tar.gz
 </pre>
-with z being the location you wish to install ShinyImg to (changing the version number as necessary).
+with __z__ being the location you wish to install ShinyImg to (changing the version number as necessary).

 ## Example Usage

-Here we will perform several actions, both to illustrate some ShinyImage operations and also to show the journaling, i.e. version save/restore.
+Here we will perform several actions, both to illustrate some ShinyImage operations and also to show the journaling.

 <pre>
 # load image, whether local file or from the Web